 If you’re looking to gain weight then add between 5 and 20% calories to your overall intake.
 At 20% you’ll likely gain fat as well as muscle so starting small and working your way up is key if you want lean gains.

 In the example, this would take the guy’s calories from 3,250 to 3,900 for weight gain.

 3,250 + (3250 x .20) = Weight Gain TDEE

-Hate all the math?
-We do all of this for you with our Online Macro Calculator.
+Again, if you hate math, I do all of this for you with my Online Macro Calculator.